Energy-momentum squared symmetric Teleparallel gravity: $f(Q,T_{\mu\nu}T^{\mu\nu})$ gravity: Discussion Conclusion

 To get more insights into the cosmological framework of the theory we studied two specific toy-models models $Q+\eta \left(\textbf{T}^2\right)^{n}$ and $f_{0}Q^{m} \left(\textbf{T}^2\right)^{n}$.
 We saw that both the models had STG as a limiting case and hence we can recover the parent theory from the equations.
 After deriving the FLRW equations for the first model we saw that the equations had a flavour of the quantum gravity effects of the loop quantum gravity.
 So solutions for bouncing cosmology was investigated and it was found that the model indeed supported a cosmological bounce at a finite time, thus avoiding the singularity.
 Various constraints were imposed on the model from these relations.
 Although we did not get a general solution of the model, but for $k=-1$ we obtained a solution which resembled the de-Sitter solution.
 Then we derived the continuity equation for the model and studied the non-conservation term.
 Using it we were able to trace the evolution of the scale factor for which the non-conservation term will vanish.
+For this model we plotted the scale factor, the Hubble function and the deceleration parameter to check the viability of the model.
 Similar studies were undertaken for the second model.
 In this case we were fortunate enough to get a general solution of the FLRW equations.
 The obtained scale factor and the matter energy density were plotted and compared to those of the standard $\Lambda$CDM model.
 We also obtained the plots for the deceleration parameter for this model in a comparative scenario with the $\Lambda$CDM model.
 The transition from a decelerating to an accelerating universe was clearly evident and the deviation of the trajectories from those of the $\Lambda$CDM model was also noted.
+All the plots are generated using dimensionless parameters.
+For both the models a detailed dimensional analysis is performed to determine the dimensions of the model parameters.